codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/multi-git-triggers.md

 In those cases, Codefresh supports adding [multiple git triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) on the same pipeline.
 This way pipeline A will be triggered by commits to both repository A and repository B. Notice however that the `codefresh.yml` file used will still be fetched as mentioned in the webhook.

 This creates issues with pipeline definitions because repository B might not have a `codefresh.yml` at all, or it might have the wrong one in the branch that actually created the webhook.
+Another bad scenario is when the branch mentioned in the webhook from repository B does not even exist in repository A.

 To solve this issue you can pin down the branch that will be used for the source of `codefresh.yml`.
 In the example above, you can specify that no matter the branch of repository B that triggered the commit, the pipeline should only use the `master` branch of pipeline A regardless of what is mentioned in the webhook.